Hey, Florida Homeowners!

 • Reinforce Roof-to-Wall Connections

-• Install Secondary Water Resistance for the Roof
+• Install Secondary Water Barrier for Roof

 • Exterior Door Upgrades

-Upcoming Law Changes July 1, 2024
+New Program Changes Effective July 1, 2024

 Beginning July 1, 2024, the MSFH program will re-open our portal for homeowners.
 New funding for the program will be tied to new prioritization requirements as enacted by the Legislature.
 Applications will be accepted and prioritized in 15-day increments.